 Dev also enables Shopify developers to enable and disable integrations with interconnected services.
 This is usually manually changed through environment variables or configuration types.

 Lastly, dev even abstracts command aliases!
 Ruby is already pretty good on commands, but when looking at tools, the commands can get super long.
 And this is where aliases help us developers save time, as we can make shortcuts for longer commands.
 So Shopify took this to the next level: why let developers set up their environment if they can get a baseline configuration, right through dev?
 This also helps standardise commands across projects, regardless of the programming language.
 For example, before I'd use the

 Hub package for opening PR’s.
 Now, I just use

 Shopify core has a podded architecture, which means that the database is split into an arbitrary number of subsets, each containing a distinct subset of shops.
 Each pod runs Shopify independently, with a database containing a portion of our shops.
 The concept is based on the shard database infrastructure pattern.
 The Rails framework already has the pod/shard structure built-in.
 It was implemented with Shopify’s usage in mind and in collaboration with Github.
 In comparison with the shard database pattern, we’re expanding it to the full infrastructure.
 That includes provisioning, deployment, load balancers, caching, and servers.
 If one pod shuts down temporarily, the other pods aren’t affected.
 If you’d like to learn more about the infrastructure behind this, check out our blog post about running Kafka on Kubernetes at Shopify.

 Horizontally scaling out our monolith was the fastest solution to handling our load.

 Shopify is not just a software as a service company.
-It’s a platform able to generate full websites for over 1.7 million merchants.
+It’s a platform able to generate full websites for millions of merchants.
 Whenever we deliver our services to merchants, we look at data in the context of the merchant's store.
 And that’s why we split everything by shop, including: